Risk Management and Legal Issues in the Healthcare Academy

 Institutional Registration Format

-To allow all key stakeholders at your institution access to the meeting – either in-person, via online broadcast or on-demand – the meeting offers Institutional Registrations.
-When colleges register, the full team at your institution gains access to all content.
+To allow all key stakeholders at your institution access to the meeting, we offer Institutional Registrations.
+When colleges and schools register, the full team at your institution gains access to all content.
 This means all your administrators can view the content, including:

 • Deans (CEO, Associate, Assistant)